Music Performance

 or GERM 011B First-Year German, Second Semester

-Bachelor of Music Major in Performance
+Bachelor of Music, Performance (Strings)

-Cello, Double Bass, Viola, Violin
+Cello, String Bass, Viola, and Violin

 I. General Education Requirements